Though they discontinued Silver Hills Bakery brand of Gluten Free Bread, the company still makes Little Northern Bakehouse Gluten-Free Bread.

 I frequently bake gluten-free, and sample hundreds of gluten-free foods every year.
 But I also eat wheat, which gives perspective when writing gluten-free reviews.

 Nonetheless, I’m never seeking a replacement, or expecting a replica, but rather judging if the product is good, period.
-As for Silver Hills Bakery Gluten Free Organic Bread, I can firmly say, that yes, it’s not only good in taste, but also amazing in quality.
+As for Silver Hills Bakery Gluten Free Organic Bread, I can firmly say it tastes, and also amazing in quality.

-We actually had both their Sprouted Ancient Grain Wheat Breads and these Certified Gluten Free Breads on hand, making it fun to taste how different they were from one another, but also how good they each were in their own right.
+We had both their Sprouted Ancient Grain Wheat Breads and these Certified Gluten Free Breads on hand.
+It was fun to taste how different they were from one another.
+Also how good they each were in their own right.

-Unlike their sprouted wheat loaves, the Silver Hills Bakery Gluten Free breads were dense, filling, smooth and tender.
+Unlike their wheat loaves, the Silver Hills Bakery Gluten Free breads were dense, filling, smooth and tender.
 They had a very earthy flavor (likely from the blend of whole sorghum flour and psyllium husk) and worked perfectly as toast or for sandwiches.
-The Chia Chia has delightful hints of sweetness, while the Omega Flax has more pronounced undertones that hold their own against stronger flavors.
+The Chia Chia has delightful hints of sweetness.
+The Omega Flax has more more pronounced undertones that hold their own against stronger flavors.

-I loved that the Silver Hills Bakery Gluten Free Breads are made without any gums or starches, but with the aforementioned whole sorghum flour and just a smattering of other all-natural ingredients.
-Even so, they didn’t always sit well, perhaps due to the psyllium husk, so we tended to eat it mostly as toast – just one slice in a sitting – or as coating.
+I loved that the Silver Hills Bakery Gluten Free Breads are made without any gums or starches.
+They’re made simply with the aforementioned whole sorghum flour and just a smattering of other all-natural ingredients.
+Unfortunately, perhaps due to the psyllium husk, the bread didn’t sit well for us.
+So we tended to eat it mostly as toast – just one slice in a sitting – or as coating.
 When ground into breadcrumbs and toasted, the Chia Chia makes an amazing healthy crust for oven-roasted eggplant!

 Certifications: Silver Hills Bakery Gluten Free Breads are certified organic, certified gluten-free, and non-GMO verified.